-Looking to get a Beta XTrainer 300?
+Looking to get a Beta XTrainer 300 but not sure if it’s right for you?
 Beta is an Italian dirt bike brand that has gotten more popular in the United States in the last 5 years for good reason.
-This review will cover the basics of what you need to know about the Cross Trainer (XTrainer) 300 and whether or not it’s the right bike for you.

 What Is The Beta XTrainer?

 The Beta Cross Trainer 300 is a 300cc 2 stroke enduro bike that was originally made for “beginners”, but it’s mainly good for hard enduro-style trail riding or if you’re a less aggressive trail rider.

 It first came out in 2015 and continues to be a popular bike if you want a modern 2-stroke trail bike that’s easy to ride with plenty of power.